dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Security and privacy for the App Wrapping Tool
 Use the following security and privacy best practices when you use the App Wrapping Tool.

 -   The signing certificate, provisioning profile, and the line-of-business app you specify must be on the same macOS machine that you use to run the app wrapping tool.
-If the files are on a UNC path, ensure that these are accessible from the mac OS machine.
+If the files are on a UNC path, ensure that these are accessible from the macOS machine.
 The path must be secured via IPsec or SMB signing.

     The wrapped application imported into the [wit_nextref](../includes/wit_nextref_md.md) console should be on the same computer that you run the tool on.
 If the file is on a UNC path, ensure that it is accessible on the computer running the [wit_nextref](../includes/wit_nextref_md.md) console.
 The path must be secured via IPsec or SMB signing.